Well, it’s been 15-months since I purchased the MSR Hubba Tour 2 tent, so I thought it was about time to write an updated review of the tent.

 In summary the MSR Hubba Tour 2 suits all the requirements of a cycle tourist!
 It has a fast setup, which can be setup while raining and still maintain a dry inner tent.
 There’s plenty of room to store panniers and bags.
 It has a square footprint which from experience is better for wild camping as it enables you to tuck away out of site more easily and it’s very light!

-Now that Garry has found the MSR Hubba Tour 2 he’s looking forward to doing more adventure cycling and cycle touring in the coming months!
+Now that Garry has found the MSR Hubba Tour 2 he’s looking forward to more adventure cycling and cycle touring in the coming months!